openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 ![Heroku settings](../phase-1/img/settings_heroku.jpg)

 * Click on `Reveal Config  Vars`.
 Scroll down the bottom of the Config Vars lines until you find the last blank one.
-You are going to add several additional lines of config vars for Loop use; the DEVICESTATUS_ADVANCED is a required line, the others just make Nightscout more useful when using OpenAPS.
+You are going to add several additional lines of config vars for OpenAPS use; the DEVICESTATUS_ADVANCED is a required line, the others just make Nightscout more useful when using OpenAPS.

 ![Add vars](../phase-1/img/add_vars.jpg)